Denys-Drash Syndrome (DDS)Symptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.

-Sorahia Domenice practices in Sao Paulo, Brazil.
+Sorahia Domenice practices practicing medicine in Sao Paulo, Brazil.
 Domenice is rated as an Elite expert by MediFind in the treatment of Denys-Drash Syndrome (DDS).
-They are also highly rated in 18 other conditions, according to our data.
-Their top areas of expertise are Intersex, Androgen Insensitivity Syndrome, Turner Syndrome, Hormone Replacement Therapy (HRT), and Orchiectomy.
+They are also highly rated in 12 other conditions, according to our data.
+Their clinical expertise encompasses Intersex, Partial Androgen Insensitivity Syndrome (PAIS), Denys-Drash Syndrome (DDS), Turner Syndrome, and Hormone Replacement Therapy (HRT).